micad132/Social-Proof-Section/README.md

 # Social-Proof-Section

-A quick/simple project from Front End Mentor
+A quick and simple project from Front End Mentor

 Live preview here: